hello-robot/stretch_tutorials/ros2/teleoperating_stretch.md

 ## Teleoperating Stretch

-### NOTE
+!!! note
    Teleoperation support for Stretch in ROS 2 is under active development.
 Please reach out to us if you want to teleoperate Stretch in ROS 2.

 Refer to the instructions below if you want to test this functionality in ROS 1.